phuesler/ain/readme.md

     21  local5  local use 5
     22  local6  local use 6
     23  local7  local use 7

+If `concise` is true, the tag, filename, and supplied hostname will not be written out as part of the entry.

 You can set the `facility` by `String` or `Number`: